tbullmann/imagetranslation-tensorflow/README.md

 - refactor summary and export of images to work for all models: Pix2Pix, CycleGAN, Pix2Pix2
 - two batches delivering unpaired images for CycleGAN
 - import of images from different subdirectories
+- different (classic) loss function
+- implementations for u-net as well as res-net, highway-net, dense-net (with endcoders/decoders as in faststyle res-net)
+- tested transfer of generators from paired to unpaired

 ## Acknowledgement